Zaczero/LinqFasterer/README.md

 ### 2) Understanding LinqFasterer

-As previously mentioned, LinqFasterer operates sorely on Array objects.
+As previously mentioned, LinqFasterer operates solely on Array objects.
 Knowing that, to get the most out of this library, your code should also favor a use of arrays whenever applicable.
 Whenever a non-array object is used as an input sequence it is internally casted onto a newly allocated array.
 The following 2 lines of code are equivalent performance-wise *(notice how the input sequence is a list)*: